Teaching Methods of the Center for Applied Legal Studies

 (g) Keeping the client fully apprised of developments in the case;

-(h) Submitting to their advisor, within the time frame specified in the Practice Manual, proposed final copies of any documents that will be sent to any DHS office or Immigration Court; and
+(h) Submitting to their advisor, with sufficient time for review, comment, and revision, proposed final copies of any documents that will be sent to any DHS office or Immigration Court ; and

 5. Advisor responsibilities.
 The advisor will: